Callum Doyle

 Callum Craig Doyle (born 3 October 2003) is an English professional footballer who plays as a defender for club Wrexham.

 Beginning his career with Manchester City, Doyle spent loan spells with Sunderland, Coventry City, and Leicester City.
 With Sunderland he won promotion to the Championship, with Coventry he lost in the play-off final on penalties, and with Leicester he won automatic promotion after winning the Championship.

 Doyle has represented England at various youth levels.

 Club career

 Doyle began his career with Manchester City, moving on loan to Sunderland in July 2021.
 He made his professional debut on 7 August 2021, in a 2–1 league victory against Wigan Athletic, and he scored his first professional goal on 30 December 2021, in a 5–0 league win against Sheffield Wednesday.
 He made 44 appearances for the club in all competitions, as the club won promotion to the Championship via the play-offs.

 On 12 July 2022, Doyle joined Championship club Coventry City on a season-long loan.

-On 14 July 2023, Doyle joined Championship club Leicester City on a season-long loan.
+On 14 July 2023, he joined Championship club Leicester City on a season-long loan.

-On 6 August 2024, Doyle joined Championship side Norwich City on a season-long loan deal.
+On 6 August 2024, he joined Championship side Norwich City on a season-long loan.

-On 21 August 2025, Doyle signed for Championship side Wrexham on a four-year deal.
+On 21 August 2025, Doyle signed for Championship side Wrexham on a four-year contract.
+In his first season at Wrexham he was named in the EFL Championship team of the season at the 2026 EFL awards.